 - People with underlying medical conditions including chronic lung diseases (like asthma and COPD) are more likely to suffer severe effects of the illness, and should continue taking additional precautions to avoid getting sick.

 - Individuals should continue to follow guidance from local public health authorities; social distancing and proper hygiene will continue to help slow the spread of COVID-19 while treatments and a vaccine are developed.

-A new coronavirus first identified in Wuhan, China in December 2019 continues to spread, with a growing number of cases identified in countries worldwide.
-The virus, known as COVID-19, has a growing number of confirmed cases in the U.S. to date including the Chicago-area.
+A new coronavirus, known as COVID-19, first identified in Wuhan, China in December 2019 continues to spread, with cases throughout countries worldwide.

 There are a number of ways to reduce your risk of infection and prevent further spread.
 It’s recommended you:

 - Get a flu shot if you have not already.
 While this won’t prevent COVID-19, it can help you avoid the flu so your immune system is better able to cope with other illnesses.